yamadapc/mongoose-context-ref/README.md

 referenced document will have the newly created comment's id pushed into its `comments` Array.

+Also, when its context is modified (either the `context_type` or `context_id`), the references will be updated.
+In this case, the old context's reference will be removed, and a new reference will be added to the new parent.

 Analogously, when it's removed, its reference will be removed from its context's `comments` Array.